Discover where you should go for your perfect African safari

 Tanzania Safaris

-Tanzania’s geography covers the mighty Mount Kilimanjaro, the natural phenomenon of the Ngorongoro Crater and a coastline of surprisingly quiet beaches (or if you prefer, a hop over to semi-autonomous Zanzibar).
+Tanzania’s geography includes the mighty Mount Kilimanjaro, the natural phenomenon of the Ngorongoro Crater, and a coastline of surprisingly quiet beaches (or, if you prefer, a hop over to neighboring Zanzibar).

 Tanzania’s Best National Parks & Game Reserves